-13.1 The employee, at his/her request, shall be granted reasonable time off as funeral leave of absence.
-Such time off may be charged at the employee's option, to his/her vacation account or sick leave account.
-Should the employee's vacation and sick leave accounts both be insufficient, the employee shall be permitted a reasonable amount of time as funeral leave without pay.
-In the event of death of an employee's parent, child, sibling, spouse, father-in-law, or motherin-law the first five (5) days of such leave shall be paid by the Employer without impacting the employee's sick leave account or vacation account.
+The employee, at his/her request, shall be granted reasonable time off as funeral leave of absence.
+Such time off may be charged at the employee's option, to his/her PTO account.
+Should the employee's PTO accounts both be insufficient, the employee shall be permitted a reasonable amount of time as funeral leave without pay.
+In the event of death of an employee's immediate family member, the first five (5) days of such leave shall be paid by the Employer without impacting the employee's PTO account.

-ARTICLE 14 TRAINING
+ARTICLE 13 TRAINING

-14.1 The Employer and the Union will cooperate in encouraging training programs, including government-funded programs, which will provide initial and advanced training for the employees.
+The Employer and the Union will cooperate in encouraging training programs, including government-funded programs, which will provide initial and advanced training for the employees.
 Within budget limitations, the Employer may provide an educational assistance plan for regular full-time employees to improve skills, knowledge and abilities relating to their present positions or to positions to which they might logically progress.

-14.2 In order to receive reimbursement for training, employees must request and receive prior approval from the Employer and must satisfactorily complete the course with a grade C or better.
+In order to receive reimbursement for training, employees must request and receive prior approval from the Employer and must satisfactorily complete the course with a grade C or better.
 Upon completion of the approved course, the employee may submit a request for reimbursement, together with receipt of tuition and books, to the department head who will process the request for payment.
-All usable books and other materials received as a part of Employerfunded courses shall be the property of the Employer and shall be available in applicable departments for use by employees.
+All usable books and other materials received as a part of Employer-funded courses shall be the property of the Employer and shall be available in applicable departments for use by employees.
 Such education must be identified in the employee's performance evaluation and must be coordinated through the HR Representative.

-14.3 When assigned to a school or training facility by the City, employees will not suffer a loss in wages.
+When assigned to a school or training facility by the City, employees will not suffer a loss in wages.
 If schooling is taken out of town or it is necessary to travel out of town at the City's insistence, room will be reimbursed, if necessary, upon presentation of proper receipts, and all major transportation shall be taken care of in advance by the City.
 When travel is authorized by the Employer for training on an employee's regularly scheduled day off, the employee shall receive compensation at the employee's straight time hourly rate for actual travel time not to exceed eight (8) hours of compensation per travel day.
-In addition, a \$50 per diem for meals and incidental expenses shall be paid to the employee while out of town on training.
+In addition, a \$60 per diem for meals and incidental expenses shall be paid to the employee while out of town on training.

-14.4 When assigned to a school or training facility by the City, employees will agree to remain in City service one month for every day (including Saturdays and Sundays) that he or she is attending the school and for which the City is paying his or her salary, travel and lodging costs, and per diem.
+When assigned to a school or training facility by the City, employees will agree to remain in City service one month for every day (including Saturdays and Sundays) that he or she is attending the school and for which the City is paying his or her salary, travel and lodging costs, and per diem.
 There shall be a two-year maximum to the length of time that the employee must remain in service.
 Should the employee leave the service of the City prior to the completion of computed service time, he or she shall reimburse the City for costs incurred in proportion to length of time remaining to be served.
 If the employee is involuntarily separated from the service of the City before completion of computed service time, the remaining time to be served will be cancelled.